-More Americans discovered the benefits of online therapy in 2020 than ever before, for a multitude of reasons.
+More Americans have discovered the benefits of online therapy during the pandemic than ever before, for a multitude of reasons.
 While looking for the best online therapy opportunities and comparing options, a big rivalry emerges and deserves analysis.
 We’re of course talking about BetterHelp vs. Talkspace.

 Many of our readers have reached out asking which provider is really better.
 Both services respect your privacy and partner with very qualified and experienced therapists in order to give you access to therapy from the comfort of home (or wherever you’re located).
 So which provider delivers the most meaningful and beneficial online therapy service in 2021?

 In this guide, we’ll analyze BetterHelp and Talkspace, breaking down all of the differences so that you can determine which company is the better choice for you.
 For those in a big hurry, here’s the bottom line.